kaitmore/multimesh-workshop/workshop.md

 _\*When we talk about a "Service" in the mesh, we are referring to a pair of sidecar + service.
 Remember, the sidecar is what really represents the service as a "citizen" of the mesh._

-Read through each object and run the corresponding command to see an example.
-Note down any questions you have while going through this.
-Try not to get too caught up in the details here, focus on understanding the general purpose behind each object.

 **The WHO**: objects that make up the identity of the service

-- **domain**: `greymatter get domain domain-ping-pong` You can think of a domain as the service's _scope_.
+- **domain**: You can think of a domain as the service's _scope_.
 By linking a route to a service's domain, you tell it what clusters it can access.
 It also handles ingress TLS configuration, i.e. connections between proxies.
-- **proxy**: `greymatter get proxy proxy-ping-pong` This is what associates our configuration with the "physical" deployment of the sidecar.
+- **proxy**: This is what associates our configuration with the "physical" deployment of the sidecar.
 The `name` field corresponds with a Kubernetes deployment label.
 This is the place to add filters to the proxy which is like middleware.
-- **listener**: `greymatter get listener listener-ping-pong` Defines the host, port, and protocol for a proxy within the mesh.
+- **listener**: Defines the host, port, and protocol for a proxy within the mesh.

 **The HOW**: objects that define how a service handles requests

-- **route**: `greymatter get route route-ping-pong` Registers a path with the proxy and configures any necessary path rewrites or redirects
+- **route**: Registers a path with the proxy and configures any necessary path rewrites or redirects
-- **shared_rules**: `greymatter get shared_rules shared-rules-ping-pong` Sets up traffic rules, telling the proxy how to route a path.
+- **shared_rules**: Sets up traffic rules, telling the proxy how to route a path.
 This is where you control load balancing and could implement traffic shadowing or A/B testing.

 **The WHERE**: The object that tells a service where other network-addressable things live

-- **cluster**: `greymatter get cluster cluster-ping-pong` Lists IP addresses and ports where requests can be sent
+- **cluster**: Lists IP addresses and ports where requests can be sent

 Below you'll see a visualization of how the Ping Pong service is configured and how all these objects relate to one another.
 Circles overlap where the objects link. `domain` is the parent object of `proxy`, `listener`, and `route`.
 There is only one route defined for this service, the root route `/`, which points to the ping-pong service cluster via a `shared_rules` definition.

 An important thing to note here is that the Ping Pong cluster is not directly tied to the service itself.
 This cluster object can be used by any other service via a route:

 ![ping-pong-config-1](./assets/pingpong-diagram.png)

 ### Routing